 High Xanax doses can be fatal, whether you’re taking it for the first time or you’ve been taking it for months as prescribed by a doctor.
 You should never take a higher dose than your doctor’s prescription.
 A higher dose may cause a person to behave unusually in ways that are unlike them, such as showing signs of aggression, promiscuity or even criminal activity.

 Your addiction treatment plan might involve a medically assisted detox to comfortably and safely taper down the Xanax in your system.
-The medical professionals at Gateway Foundation might recommend and use medicines like Vivitrol to help clients through their recovery.
+The medical professionals at Gateway Foundation might recommend and use medicines like Vivitrol to help patients through their recovery.

 Medical professionals will understand potential interactions between Xanax and drugs used in medication-assisted treatment and suggest safe options.